 The Gods of Community Management must have been smiling upon me for quite a while, and out of the blue came the request to participate in a bid and quote one of Israel’s leading hi-tech and business incubators, in my home town, for Social Media services.

 I was actually asked to submit my proposal one day before the deadline.
-I went home, wrote up an offer for much more than Social Media services (I offered full Community Management) and I priced it in a way I knew would be good for me and too expensive in terms of the market.
+I went home, wrote up an offer for much more than Social Media services (I offered full Community Management) and I priced it in a way I knew would be good for me and not too expensive in terms of the market.

-Not long after that more Startups, not connected to hiCenter, started hearing about me and even larger brands.
+Not long after that more Startups, not related to hiCenter, started hearing about me and even larger brands.
 I don’t always brag about this one, but I worked with SanDisk in Israel for a year, doing their Facebook page management.
 Life was good.
 The Social Fairy was well on its way to success.

 I started getting requests to give talks and teach workshops on Social Media, Community Management and Online Marketing.
 I loved it.